morkro/DOMtimer/README.md

 	interval: 1000,				// The timer updates the time every second,
 	timeFormat: '24h',			// and uses the 24-hour system, but
 	showMilliseconds: false,	// doesn't show the milliseconds.
-	showAbbreviation: false,	// Displaying AM/PM works only with the 12-hour system.
+	showAMPM: false,			// Displaying AM/PM works only with the 12-hour system.
 	wrapEach: false,			// The output won't be wrapped in a <span>,
 	addPrefix: false,			// hence needs no prefixed class,
 	addSuffix: false			// or suffixed class.